 Choose the right file format

 When it comes to product images, the file format you choose can have a big impact on the size of the file and how fast it loads on your site.
 The JPEG format is generally the best choice for photographs, as it offers a good balance between quality and file size.
+See our image file format section for more details.

 Resize your images before uploading them